CYCLING THE CAMINO: PORTUGUESE WAY FROM OPORTO – COASTAL WAY (250 kms)

 THIS TRIP INCLUDES

 - 9 days / 8 nights of accommodation

 - Backpack transfer service (1 package – máx.
 20 kg.)

 - Credencial (Pilgrim’s passport)

 - Extra night in Santiago: 35 € pax double room / 55 € pax single room

 - Mountain Bike rental 29”: 275€

-For this itinerary we offer accommodation in double private rooms in hotels, hostels or rural accommodation.
+For this itinerary we offer accommodation in private shelters or double private rooms in hotels, hostels or rural accommodation.

 Hostels and hotels 495€